computas/tekniskmuseum-backend/README.md

 3. Install the *cairocffi* package with `pip install cairocffi`

 4. Run `bash upload_to_blob.sh` from the src folder.
+You might need to add the root folder of this repo to the PYTHONPATH environment variable to run this script.
 This uploads images from the categories used in the current version of the game.
 You can also provide your own csv-file with category names as a command line argument.
 Available options are
     - `--categories`: should be a csv-file containing the categories you wish to upload.
     - `--num_images`: the number of images you want to upload from each category.
 The default is 50.